Jesse-0x/Online-Desktop/README.md

-This is a Desktop use docker, KDE neon offical docker image and GUI memu.
+This is a Desktop use docker, KDE neon offical docker image and GUI memu, also x11vnc, and [noVNC](https://github.com/novnc/noVNC)

 ### Quick start